-138. Defilement by husband of wife under fifteen, etc.
+138. Defilement by husband of wife under eighteen, etc.

-- (1) Any person who, being married to a woman under the age of fifteen years, has or attempts to have sexual intercourse with her, whether with or without her consent, before she has attained the age of fifteen years, is guilty of an offence and is liable to imprisonment for ten years. - (2) Any person who being a parent of or having custody of a woman under the age of fifteen years parts with the possession, or otherwise disposes of, the girl with the intention that the girl shall, while still under the age of fifteen years and whether with or without her consent, have sexual intercourse with her husband or knowing it to be likely that the woman will, while still under the age of fifteen years, have sexual intercourse, is guilty of an offence and is liable to imprisonment for ten years. - (3) Any person who procures or attempts to procure any married woman under the age of fifteen years with intent that she shall have sexual intercourse with her husband, whether with or without her consent, when she is under the age of fifteen years, is guilty of an offence and is liable to imprisonment for ten years. - (4) It shall not be a defence to a charge under subsection (3) that the person procuring the woman is the husband of the woman. - (5) It shall be a defence to a charge under this section- - (a) if the woman in relation to whom a person is charged appears to the court to have attained the age of fifteen years; or - (b) if the court is of the opinion than the person charged had reasonable cause to believe and did in fact believe that the woman was of or above the age of fifteen years. - (6) Nothing in this section shall render it an offence for any person of African or Asiatic descent to marry or permit the marriage of a woman under the age fifteen years in accordance with the custom of the tribe or religion where it is not intended that the marriage shall be consummated before the woman attains the age of fifteen years or make it an offence to give or receive money or presents in consideration, or on the occasion, of the marriage.
+- (1) Any person who, being married to a woman under the age of eighteen years, has or attempts to have sexual intercourse with her, whether with or without her consent, before she has attained the age of eighteen years, is guilty of an offence and is liable to imprisonment for ten years. - (2) Any person who being a parent of or having custody of a woman under the age of eighteen years parts with the possession, or otherwise disposes of, the girl with the intention that the girl shall, while still under the age of eighteen years and whether with or without her consent, have sexual intercourse with her husband or knowing it to be likely that the woman will, while still under the age of eighteen years, have sexual intercourse, is guilty of an offence and is liable to imprisonment for ten years. - (3) Any person who procures or attempts to procure any married woman under the age of eighteen years with intent that she shall have sexual intercourse with her husband, whether with or without her consent, when she is under the age of eighteen years, is guilty of an offence and is liable to imprisonment for ten years. - (4) It shall not be a defence to a charge under subsection (3) that the person procuring the woman is the husband of the woman. - (5) It shall be a defence to a charge under this section- - (a) if the woman in relation to whom a person is charged appears to the court to have attained the age of eighteen years; or - (b) if the court is of the opinion that the person charged had reasonable cause to believe and did infact believe that the woman was of or above the age of eighteen years.